 Many elderly Jews are unable to leave their homes at all.
 They have no money for food or basic needs.
 They live in isolation with no one to talk to and no one to check in on them.

-Please give your most generous gift to provide food for the hungry, healing for the sick, and companionship and care for those impoverished elderly Jews who have no one to care for them.
+Please give your most generous gift to provide food for the hungry, healing for the sick, and companionship and care for those impoverished elderly Jews suffering loneliness and who have no one to care for them.

 Your gift will be the answer to prayer for an elderly Jew who feels forgotten.
 You will impact their life with love and hope.